 In many papers is studied the asymptotic behavior of risk measures for the quantity \beao \sum_{i=1}^d \Theta\,X_i\,, \eeao see for example in \cite{zhu:li:2012}.
 From \cite{li:sun:2009} we obtain a detailed description of the application of relation \eqref{eq.KP.3.1}, when the vector ${\bf X}$ follows a multivariate heavy-tailed distribution.
 See in \cite[Sec.
 7.3.3]{mcneil:frey:embrechts:2005} for its applications on risk management, in general cases.

-Thus, we study that if ${\bf X} \sim F \in \mathcal{B}_A$, under which we take a positive answer of the kind $\Theta\,{\bf X} \sim G \in \mathcal{B}_A$, namely the closure property of class $\mathcal{B}$ with respect to scale mixture, is very helpful.
-This same question was examined when the vector ${\bf X}$ belongs to class $MRV$, see for example \cite{basrak:davis:mikosch:2002b}, \cite{hult:samorodnitsky:2008}, \cite{fougeres:mercadier:2012}, where was examined the Hadamard product, which is contained in relation \eqref{eq.KP.3.1} as special case.
+Thus, we study that if ${\bf X} \stackrel{d}{\sim} F \in \mathcal{B}_A$, under which conditions we could take a positive answer of the kind $\Theta\,{\bf X} \stackrel{d}{\sim} G \in \mathcal{B}_A$, namely the closure property of class $\mathcal{B}$ with respect to scale mixture, is very helpful.
+This same question was examined when the vector ${\bf X}$ belongs to class $MRV$, see for example \cite{basrak:davis:mikosch:2002b}, \cite{hult:samorodnitsky:2008}, \cite{fougeres:mercadier:2012}, where was examined the Hadamard product, which contains the scale mixture of relation \eqref{eq.KP.3.1} as special case.
 In \cite{konstantinides:passalidis:2024g} the closure property with respect to scale mixture was examined for the classes $\mathcal{C}_A$, $(\mathcal{D} \cap \mathcal{L})_A$, $\mathcal{S}_A$, $\mathcal{L}_A$, for any $A \in \mathscr{R}$, under the conditions of independence between $\Theta$ and ${\bf X}$ and some other general assumptions, see Assumption \ref{ass.KP.3.2} below.
 However, it was mentioned in \cite{fougeres:mercadier:2012}, the independence condition is a rather strong requirement for practical orientation.
 For this reason we focus on closure properties under a dependence structure, that contains the independence as special case, see later Assumption \ref{ass.KP.3.1}.